mdolab/CMPLXFOIL/doc/user-guide.rst

 Getting set up
 ==============
-In addition to the required pyXLIGHT packages, this script requires `multipoint <https://github.com/mdolab/multipoint>`_, `pyoptsparse <https://github.com/mdolab/pyoptsparse>`_, and mpi4py.
+In addition to the required CMPLXFOIL packages, this script requires `multipoint <https://github.com/mdolab/multipoint>`_, `pyoptsparse <https://github.com/mdolab/pyoptsparse>`_, and mpi4py.
-The script can be found in pyXLIGHT/examples/single_point.py.
+The script can be found in CMPLXFOIL/examples/single_point.py.

 Dissecting the optimization script
 ==================================